 The attached draft Social Media Policy is an entirely new employee policy, designed to clarify the HPC's expectations of employees in the appropriate use of social media tools.
-It has been developed to support the implementation of the HPC's Social Media Strategy, which aims to promote the HPC's work by engaging with users of a wide range of social media tools.
+It has been developed to support the implementation of the HPC's Social Media Strategy, which aims to promote the HPC's work by engaging with users of a wide range of social media tools. essions

-The policy has been drafted with input from the HR, IT and Communications Departments, and has been sent to all employees for comment.
+The policy has been drafted with input from the HR, IT and Communications Departments, and was recommended for approval by Council at the March meeting of the Finance and Resources Committee.